sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ### TensorFlow Transform

 [TensorFlow Transform](https://www.tensorflow.org/tfx/transform/get_started) is the open source solution for data transform in [TensorFlow Extended](https://www.tensorflow.org/tfx/guide).
 Users need write a python function 'preprocess_fn' to define the preprocess logic.
-The preprocessing function contains two group of API calls: TensorFlow Ops and TensorFlow Transform Analyzers.
+The preprocessing function contains two group of API calls: TensorFlow Transform Analyzers and TensorFlow Ops.
+Analyzer will do the statistical work on the training dataset once and convert to constant tensor.
+And then the statistical value and TensorFlow Ops will make the concrete transform logic as the TensorFlow Graph to convert the record one by one.
+The graph will be used both for training and serving.
-SQLFlow users prefer to write SQL instead of python.
+From users perspective, SQLFlow users prefer to write SQL instead of python.
 It's user unfriendly to SQLFlow users if we integrate TF Transform with SQLFlow directly.

 ### SQL